xiaozhangusa/cryptopilot/README.md

 3. **Prepare Secrets**

-   Ensure you have a `secrets.json` file with your Coinbase API credentials:
+   Create a `secrets.json` file with your Coinbase API credentials:

    ```json
    {